yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_3/policy.md

 - **Logging**: All steps must be logged.
 Every create, update, approve, reject, delete, or execute action must generate an audit log entry.
 - **Role-based permissions**: Only the defined roles can perform specified actions.
 - **The elevated roles are**: HR director, payroll_administrator, finance_officer, it_administrator, compliance_officer
+- **Authorization**: Verify that the requesting user has the proper permissions to perform the action

 ## Roles & Responsibilities

+**HR Director**
+- Access all payroll and timesheet reports
+- Retrieve employee summary reports
+- Access department information
+- Manage payroll and expense-related documents
+- Oversee all time and attendance operations

 **Payroll Administrator**
 - Create, update, and process payroll records, bonuses, and deductions